 We aim to continue to develop our programme in the future, taking into account evidence from clinical research.

-Q: Is the charity’s programme suitable for all types of arthritis?
+Q: Is the self-management approach suitable for all types of arthritis?

-A: Yes, the charity’s programme can be potentially beneficial for all forms of arthritis.
+A: Yes, the self-management approach can be potentially beneficial for all forms of arthritis.
 It includes a menu of self-management options that can be tailored and delivered to your specific requirements.

 Q: I have another health condition as well – what should I do?